tbquental/labmeme.github.io/people.md

 <center><img src="/img/lrva.png" alt="Laura" style="width: 256px; height: 454px;"/></center>

 <p align="justify">
-<b>My research combines natural history, morphological, geographical and phylogenetic information with the application of statistical models to understand the patterns and processes shaping the radiation of reptiles and amphibians.
-At LabMeMe we are currently investigating what determines the coexistence patterns among squamates at global and large-temporal scales.</b>
+My research combines natural history, morphological, geographical and phylogenetic information with the application of statistical models to understand the patterns and processes shaping the radiation of reptiles and amphibians.
+At LabMeMe we are currently investigating what determines the coexistence patterns among squamates at global and large-temporal scales.
 </p>